jvendrow/Network-Dictionary-Learning/README.md

 # Network-Dictionary-Learning
-Learning from and reconstructing networks using MCMC motif sampling and Nonnegative Matrix Factorization
+Learning from and reconstructing networks using MCMC motif sampling and Nonnegative Matrix Factorization.

+By Hanbaek Lyu, Joshua Vendrow, and Yacoub Kureh.

 ## Installation